photo: Crystal Liepa

-Sara Pajunen is an interdisciplinary artist based in Minnesota (USA),
+Sara Pajunen is an interdisciplinary artist based in Minnesota/Helsinki, specializing in music and the sonic arts.

 As a composer and improviser, Pajunen challenges conventional boundaries between noise and music, using sound to alter our perception of the physical world.
 She has studied composition and improvisation with Tanya Kalmanovitch, Anthony Coleman, and Ted Reichman and environmental recording with Chris Watson, Jez Riley French, and Jana Winderen.
 Longterm project Mine Songs: Sounding an Altered Landscape explores the transformed environment of the Mesabi Iron Range, investigating the fissure in our relationship with the earth and the complex stories we tell ourselves (or have been told) about history, power, identity, and agency.
 Works from Mine Songs have been presented on stage, in galleries, and as a 2024 audio album.
+A Mine Songs book of photography will be released in early 2027.

 Steeped in both folk and classical music since childhood, Pajunen has studied folk traditions extensively in the Nordic countries [with Arto Järvelä and Ritva Talvitie (Finland), Benedicte Maurseth and Knut Hamre (Norway), and Mats Edén (Sweden)] and has released six audio albums that use traditional music in progressive yet reverent ways.